saivakkanthula/parametric-qto-to-synthetic-ml-small-residential/dynamo_cpython3/README.md

     - In the first step user defines the outline i.e. the placement path of foundation walls or grade slabs.
     - In the second step, output from the first step is fed to the second script which then generates the actual Revit Element.

--Detailed instructions on how to use the scripts are provided inside the individual folders
+- Detailed instructions on how to use the scripts are provided inside the individual folders